Prof. Nicole BoivinDirector

 Nicole Boivin is author of Material Cultures, Material Minds: The Role of Things in Human Thought, Society and Evolution (2008, Cambridge University Press), and editor of several books, most recently Human Dispersal and Species Movements: From Prehistory to the Present (2017, Cambridge University Press) and Globalisation and the ‘People without History’: Understanding Contact and Exchange in Prehistory (Cambridge University Press, 2018).
 She has also published over 150 journal articles, including numerous papers in such high impact venues as Science and Science Advances, the Nature journals, and Proceedings of the National Academy of Sciences.
 Her work has been extensively reported on in the international press.

 Nicole Boivin has been awarded research funding from the European Research Council, National Geographic Society, Natural Environment Research Council UK, Australian Research Council, British Academy, and Arts and Humanities Research Council UK, amongst others prestigious organisations.
-She is a Fellow of the Society of Antiquaries of London, holds an Honorary Professorship at the University of Queensland, and is an Affiliated Researcher at the University of Calgary and the Smithsonian Institution.
-She sits on the Scientific Advisory Board for several institutions and organisations, including the Global Institute for Silk Road Studies in China, and the Centre for Global Knowledge Studies at the University of Cambridge.
+She sits on the Editorial Advisory Boards of several journals, such as Anthropocene and the American Journal of Archaeology, as well as on the Scientific Advisory Boards of several organisations, including the Centre for Global Knowledge Studies at the University of Cambridge.
+Nicole Boivin is currently a Fellow of the Society of Antiquaries of London, holds an Honorary Professorship at the University of Queensland, and is an Affiliated Researcher at the University of Calgary and at the Smithsonian Institution.

 location = 'http://www.shh.mpg.de/141324/';